Yeonjujung09/SQL-Portfolio/README.md

 |2|4|83|
 |2|null|326|

--No annual customers or churn customers moved to another plan in 2020
+- No annual customers or churn customers moved to another plan in 2020

 |plan_id|lead_plan_id|transition_count|
 |-------|------------|----------------|